 Driving Distance from NYC: A 2 hr 45 minutes drive from both New York and Boston, but you’ll feel much further from the city than that in your mind.

-Best Places to Stay in the Bousquet Ski Area: You can expect the extraordinary during your stay at Blantyre County Resort and Estate, a Tudor-style Mansion and estate built-in 1902.
+Best Places to Stay in the Bousquet Ski Area: You can expect the extraordinary during your stay at Blantyre County Resort and Estate, a Tudor-style Mansion and estate built in 1902.
 An elegant spa, full-service Dom Perignon Salon, and gourmet dining just scratch the surface of the property’s highlights.
 The estate offers three distinctly different types of guest rooms; The Manor House, The Cottages, and the Carriage House.
 Each feature period furniture, modern conveniences, boldly colored walls, and fireplaces.
-While the in-house restaurant Café Boulud at Blantyre is home to Michelin-starred Chef Daniel Boulud who is set to unveil a new menu in 2021.
+While the in-house restaurant Café Boulud at Blantyre is home to Michelin-starred Chef Daniel Boulud.
 In an area filled with great hotels, we also recommend Wheatleigh, Hotel on North, and The Porches Inn.

 Apres Ski: Alta Restaurant and Wine Bar is one of the hottest restaurants in the Berkshires and for good reason.
 The trendy Mediterranean restaurant in Lenox has elevated comfort food and dishes like the hearty pan-roasted trout and braised pork cheeks perfectly tick the box after a full day on the slopes.
 The space feels warm and inviting with wood floors, antique chandeliers, and an exposed shelf bar made of iron and distressed wood.
 Given its allure, don’t expect to get in without a reservation and don’t leave without sampling their curated wine list.